 - Shortness of breath

 As you can see, most people have had some or all of these symptoms at one time or another (think taking the SATs, going on a first date, etc.).
 Also, heart attack symptoms may be different for men and women.
 Although chest pain is a major symptom, some people do not experience chest pain during a heart attack.
 These so called 'silent' heart attacks are more common in people with diabetes and the elderly, but can occur in others.
 One study suggested that as many as 1 in 5 people over 65 who had suffered a heart attack had symptoms that they didn't associate with a heart attack.
 Silent heart attacks are particularly worrisome because seeking prompt treatment after a heart attack is essential for optimal recovery.

 The best thing you can do if you think you may have experienced a heart attack, or are concerned about your heart health, is to make an appointment with a health care provider.
 If needed, a cardiologist may give you an electrocardiogram to detect if there is any heart damage from a previous heart attack, and will help you determine your risk and what you can do to take care of your health.
-Columbia students can call x4-2284 or log on to Open Communicator for an appointment with a health care provider.
+Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) for an appointment with a health care provider.

 Your heart works very hard to keep you going, beating an average of 72 times per minute.
 That's more than a billion beats in your lifetime!
 You can do your part to keep it healthy by choosing a healthy lifestyle and seeking medical care if you have symptoms.